You would do anything to stop being an angry parent! But it feels like your child knows just the right buttons to press to fire you up!

-Screaming at him will stop him for the time being which isn’t your ultimate goal.
+Screaming at him will stop him for the time being, which isn’t your ultimate goal.

 So, take a time-out.
 Step outside the room for a little while.
 Gather your thoughts.
 Remind yourself how you committed to stop getting angry.

-You’re an amazing parent and your children will turn out to be just fine.
+You’re an amazing parent, and your children will turn out to be just fine.

-Talk to them like you’d talk to a friend
+Talk to them like you’d talk to a friend.

 Had a bad day at the office?
 Give your children a heads up.
-They did something to make you angry?
+They do something to make you angry?
 Explain what exactly set you off and what they could do differently.
 Communicate with them.

-Get all your bottled up feelings out of your system.
+Get all your bottled-up feelings out of your system.

 You feel like there’s no point telling your 7-year-old that you are upset about work.
-But they can pick up on your anxiety and that makes them more likely to act out.
+But they can pick up on your anxiety, and that makes them more likely to act out.
 It’s a good idea to let your kids know when you are going through a hard time.